sgmlguru/xlsx2xml/README.md

 The XSLT acts on a normalised XML version of the input Excel spreadsheet.
 Normally, this is provided by an XProc step but the XML could also be extracted from the Excel zip archive manually.

+Easiest here is to run `xproc/extract-from-xlsx.xpl` from the [`xproc-batch`](https://github.com/sgmlguru/xproc-batch) repository - see the shell script examples in that repository.